variablecolor/sdk/docs/ios-readme.md

 ### Testing & Running the Demo App

+- Install project dependencies (File -> Packages -> Resolve Package Versions)

-In `MainViewController.swift` - update the init line with the SDK key received from Variable, Inc.
+- In `MainViewController.swift` - update the init line with the SDK key received from Variable, Inc.
    (If you don't have a key, contact Variable, Inc - or your company's account manager to Variable in to get this key).

   To verify your key works, run the project on the simulator.
   If the main screen loads and updates from
   `variable color framework demo (SDK key required to proceed)`
   to
   `variable color framework demo`
   then your key is functional.

 ### Simulator vs physical iOS Device

 - Simulator - Can be used for testing product browsing / filtering / and searching by text
-- Physical iOS Device - required for testing any color scanning and related product searching due to BLE requirements.
+- Physical iOS Device - **required for testing any color scanning** and related product searching due to BLE requirements.

-_As Apple stopped supporting simulator+Bluetooth Low Energy support, you must use a physical device for anything related to BLE._
+**As Apple has stopped supporting Bluetooth on iOS simulators, you must use a physical device for anything requiring device connectivity.**

 ## Built With